gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 ## 🥳 What?

+_Context: I implemented a small script that gathers Strava stats and commits weekly to my Github profile using GitHub actions and elixir._

 After writing the [strava summary](../STRAVA_SUMMARY.md) I decided to publish my venture into [elixir status](https://elixirstatus.com/).
 I love to put things out there and imagining that maybe someone enjoys reading it 😋.
-What I was not expecting was to receive an invitation to the Elixir Mix podcast 😱.
+What I was not expecting, was to receive an invitation to the Elixir Mix podcast 😱.
 Talking on a podcast scares me.
 I like to be well prepared whenever I do any public speaking, so I used this project as a way to have something to talk about and to highlight my love for the BEAM ecosystem and it's beautiful